Compiled by: Mrs. Trassilla Musonda

-On the 5th last day of December, the centre hosts a Zone Youth Rally comprising Chingola, Kabwe, Lusaka and Mazabuka.
+On the 5th last day of December, the centre hosted a Zone Youth Rally comprising Chingola, Kabwe, Lusaka and Mazabuka.
 There were over 200 young people.
 Amongst those present were SDBs, FMAs, Matrons and Patrons from Kabwe.
-The rally would go up to 1st January, 2009.
+The rally lasted up to 1st January, 2009.

 The young people that came for the rally, welcomed the new year (2009) with Mass which began after midnight.